COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/architectural-requirements.md

   - Learning curve for custom networks and volumes.

 - **Justification (Fit):**
   Docker fits naturally into our **microkernel** and **layered** architecture.
-Each major component (React, FastAPI, Node.js engine) lives in its own container and communicates via localhost networking.
+Each major component (React, Python, Node.js engine) lives in its own container and communicates via localhost networking.
 This deployment also satisfies our constraint of **offline demo readiness** — everything runs locally in containers without cloud dependencies.

 **Alternative 1:** Heroku
 - **Advantages:**